Morsmalleo/AhMyth/README.md

 Information
 ===========
-For those looking to study AhMyth further, you can find all the information you'll need to know about AhMyth and it's payload in the following AhMyth Wiki sections;
+For those looking to study this RAT, you can find all the information you'll need to know about AhMyth and it's payload in the following AhMyth Wiki sections;
 - [AhMyth Wiki: Home](https://github.com/Morsmalleo/AhMyth/wiki)
 - [AhMyth Wiki: Page 6 - Dissecting a RAT: Analysis of AhMyth](https://github.com/Morsmalleo/AhMyth/wiki/P6.-Dissecting-a-RAT:-Analysis-of-AhMyth)
 #